Khazrak/JDocker/README.md

 ### Container
 * Attach to a container
 * Attach to a container (websocket)
-* Retrieving information about files and folders in a container
-* Get an archive of a filesystem resource in a container
-* Extract an archive of files or folders to a directory in a container

 ### Images
 * Import Image from tarball